DhruviGaur30/Financial-Fraud-Detection-ML/README.md

 - Target: `isFraud` (1 = Fraud, 0 = Non-Fraud)
 - Highly imbalanced: Fraud cases are rare compared to non-fraud transactions

-**Note:** Ensure the dataset `Fraud.csv` is in the repository or provide a link to a public dataset.

 ---

 ## Key Features